 The impact of William Cullen Bryant and his circle must be considered in developing the architectural attributions of the great mid- 19th century houses in Roslyn Harbor.
-Frederick Law Olmstead, a close friend, is credited with the landscape design of "Cedarmere" and later was the landscape architect of Central Park, a project strongly supported by Bryant.
+Frederick Law Olmsted, the landscape architect of Central Park, a project strongly supported by Bryant, has often been credited with the landscape design of "Cedarmere."
 However, today most writers feel that Bryant was his own landscape architect at "Cedarmere."
-Calvert Vaux was closely associated with Olmstead and both were officially charged with control of the designs for Central Park.
-Vaux is known to have worked for Mrs. Parke Godwin, a Bryant daughter, and possibly designed other local buildings.
-These local connections of Olmstead and Vaux may also have been responsible for bringing Mould, a Central Park associate, commissions in this area.
+Calvert Vaux was closely associated with Olmsted and both were officially charged with control of the designs for Central Park.
+Vaux is known to have planned the renovation of "Montrose" for Bryant's daughter Mrs. Parke Godwin.
+This connection may have been responsible for bringing Mould and Wisedell, both Vaux associates, commissions in the area.
+Further, in 1866, Bryant engaged New York landscape architect Ignaz Pilat to design a monument and circular plot for the poet's wife Fanny in Roslyn Cemetery.

 Near the turn of the century architectural attributions may be made with stronger authority.
 In 1889, or shortly thereafter, Ogden Codman, Jr. designed a house for Lloyd Bryce, which was later acquired by the late Childs Frick, named "Clayton", and substantially altered (TG 1971-72).
 Frick's architect was Sir Charles Allom who designed the decoration of the John Nash Rooms in Buckingham Palace for Queen Mary.
 He was also the interior designer for the major rooms of the Henry Clay Frick mansion on Fifth Avenue.
 The grounds at "Clayton," during Frick's ownership, were even more important than the house.
 During the 1920s and 1930s, landscape architects such as Marian Coffin and Dorothy Nichols superimposed formal landscape designs upon the existing Bryce parkland.
 In an effort to stimulate the restoration of Clayton's planned landscape, in 1981 the RLS provided for the restoration of the Frick Rose Arbor by Robert Pape and the Jamaica Iron Works.
 In 1983, RLS was awarded a matching grant by the New York State Council on the Arts to prepare a restoration project plan for the superb trellis at the south end of the parterre which was designed by Henry O. Milliken and Newton P. Bevin in 1930.
 This study was undertaken and completed by Robert Jensen.
 RLS raised the funds necessary to complete the restoration of the principal component of the trellis, the central, apsidal arch with its flanking, paired Ionic columns.
 Work on the restoration of the Milliken-Bevin Trellis began in 1987 by Wooden Bridge Inc. and was completed during the spring of 1988.
 Staining was completed by James Shea in 1989.
 The specially prepared stain and techniques for applying it were donated by Samuel Cabot, Inc. This restoration will preserve one of the most important examples of landscape architecture in the United States.